 - The top tier covers up to private hospitals

-However, those who bought a full rider before 8 March 2018 will not be affected at all, as long as they have an ISP that covers private hospital treatment.
+However, those who bought a full rider before 8 March 2018 will not be affected*, as long as they have an ISP that covers private hospital treatment.
 Even those who purchased a full rider after 8 March will still be entitled to full coverage on co-insurance and deductible components till 1 April 2021.
 After that, the 5% co-payment applies.

-Full riders will no longer be sold from 1 April 2019.
+Full riders are no longer sold from 1 April 2019.